-What affects moving costs in Newcastle
+What affects cost planning for moves in Newcastle

 Household removals are primarily driven by the time, people, and vehicles needed to move your items safely.
 In Newcastle, access shapes these inputs more than anything: parking proximity, stairs or lifts, carry distance from door to vehicle, and any loading restrictions all change how a crew is planned.